Patiala State Monorail Trainways: Routes of PSMT

 The total distance covered by PSMT was 50 mi.
 PSMT was run on two unconnected lines.
 One ran 15 mi from Sirhind to Morinda.
 It was proposed to extend this line to Ropar but since Ropar was connected by a railway line, this idea was abandoned.

 The other line ran 35 mi from Patiala to Sunam.
 The lines were constructed by the firm of Marsland and Price.
 Today no trace of the tracks or any infrastructure of PSMT remains.
 However, information about the route was found in a letter by Colonel Bowles to Mr. Ambler.
 Colonel Bowles described the route of Patiala-Sunam line as starting from goods yard of North Western Railway (NWR) at Patiala.
 The PSMT then crossed the main railway line at a road level crossing nearby.
 It then went through walled city towards City Mandi and then took a turn north towards cantonment.
 Then it traveled along the main road to Bhawanigarh and then Sunam.

 The steam locomotive was probably used only on Patiala Sunam Line.
-In his letter to H. R. Ambler, Col. Bowles wrote that the locomotives were heavy for 18 lb/yd rail (9 kg/m), thus they were not used on Sirhind – Morinda line.
+In his letter to H. R. Ambler, Col. Bowles wrote that the locomotives were heavy for 18 lbs/yd rail, thus they were not used on Sirhind – Morinda line.
 Col. Bowles categorically stated that the steam locomotive did run between Patiala Station and City Mandi i.e. a distance of about a mile.
-Heavier rails (about 60 pounds per yard or 30 kg/m) of almost same length was found stored in PSMT Yard along with other dismantled equipments.
+Heavier rails (about 60 lbs/yd of almost same length was found stored in PSMT Yard along with other dismantled equipments.
 Thus in all probabilities, the steam locomotive was used in hauling carriage only between Patiala Station and City Mandi.